 But the clinic wasn’t just informing us that the appointment would be postponed.
 It was discharging us entirely, with an invitation to request a re-referral in two and a half years.
 In two and a half years.
 The hospital isn’t just anticipating a blip in their normal service, to be resumed at some point in the summer.
 It’s anticipating a radically different reality for the foreseeable future in which their services and staff will be stretched like never before.

 The coronavirus crisis is unprecedented in modern times, yes.
 But it was not unforeseeable.
 Businesses knew a pandemic like this would come at some point or other.
 The Wimbledon tennis tournament had insured itself against the risks of a global pandemic for so many years that it is now reportedly expecting a £100 million payout.
 The Government ran a pandemic drill in 2016 to see how public services would fare.
-Guess what, the NHS ‘failed’.
+Guess what, the NHS ‘failed’ it.
 People have been screaming from the rooftops about the dangerously underfunded NHS for years.
 The junior doctors were striking about it in 2016.
-The NHS just wasn’t ready.
+The NHS just wasn’t resourced to be ready.
 Official data shows the UK has 2.8 hospital beds per 1000 people compared to Germany which has 8.3.

 And yet, here we are.
 Cancer patients are finding themselves back of the queue, people with life-limiting illnesses are being asked to sign Do Not Resuscitate letters before they even contract Covid-19.
 The NHS is on its knees.
 Its staff are dying in such horrifying numbers that the Government either don’t know or won’t say how many.